 With Starbucks, everything comes back to customer experience and the design of its boutiques.
 Each store layout is designed to create proximity with their consumers.
 By awarding every location its own identity through a strong local aesthetic, each one of their stores is distinguishable by its singularity.
 We don’t walk into just another Starbucks; we find ourselves in a space influenced by its surroundings.

 We can thank the corporation’s in-house design teams for the original décor of each and every Starbucks location.
 They carefully adjust the interior design of each storefront according to that location’s local clientele.
 The studios that conceive these designs are geographically based in proximity to the very store they are in the process of designing, so the local landscape can permeate their designs.
-This individualization of the customer journey is only achieved by having a strategy that is 100% customer centric.
+This individualization of the customer journey is only achieved by having a strategy that is 100% customer-centric.
 Starbucks also recently launched their first drive-thrus.
 Clients no longer have to wait in line and thus don’t lose a minute more of their time.

 Customer centricity is becoming the most profitable strategy on the market!
 The first thing you need to do to implement it?
 Survey your clients so you can better understand who they are and what they think.
 This is, in fact, what we do here at Potloc by using geotargeted consumer surveys that investigate clients’ specific needs.
-If you want to learn more about customer centric studies, consult our case study on the future of shopping centres.
+If you want to learn more about customer-centric studies, consult our case study on the future of shopping centers.
 You will see major retailers have already started to adopt client-oriented strategies, based on the concept of “retailtainment.”